 By WILLIAM MAYER

-June 5, 2019 - San Francisco, CA - PipeLineNews.org - Though we published this expose in May, new information relating to the matters covered therein prompts us to re-visit it with clarifying information.
+February 2, 2020 - San Francisco, CA - PipeLineNews.org - Though we published this expose in May, new information relating to the matters covered therein prompts us to re-visit it with clarifying information, for the full details checkout Peter Scweitzer's new book, Profiles in Corruption: Abuse of Power by the Progressive Elite.

 The charges are not new, note that this publication devoted 3,500 words to the matter in May, though the outlines of the should-be-scandal were known as early as 2001, as noted in the below article.